radareorg/radare2-book/introduction/windows_compilation.md

 Please, be sure to build radare2 from that environment you're going to use r2 in.
 If you're going to use r2 in MinGW32 shell or cmd.exe - you need to build r2 in the MinGW32 environment.
 And if you're going to use r2 in Cygwin - you need to build from the Cygwin shell as well.
 Since Cygwin is more UNIX compatible radare2 supports here more colors and unicode symbols.

+There's a script that automates the process of autodetecting the crosscompiler toolchain and build a zip file containing the r2 programs and libraries that should be deployed in a windows box (or wine).

+    $ sys/mingw32.sh

 ## Bindings

 To build radare2 bindings you will need to install [Vala (valac) for Windows](https://wiki.gnome.org/Projects/Vala/ValaOnWindows)